challenge-project/challenge-doc/making-your-first-modification.md

 ***
 ```

-Ok so what is going on here...
+Ok, so what is going on here...

-`ReplaceBlock(Checkpoint.Block, Checkpoint.Block.Name)` is a technique which removes and places the exact same block.
+`ReplaceBlock(Checkpoint.Block, Checkpoint.Block.Name)` is a technique that removes and places the exact same block.
 This function alone is pretty useless.
 But the opposite direction parameter can make it actually useful.

 The script as of now would work and is usable in many cases.
 You can test it now using the Test button.